RahulBendre1/legacy-ml-python/README.md

 ```

-## Good Habits for Great Coding - Improving Programming Skill with Examples in Python
+## Good Habits for Great Coding - Improving Programming Skills with Examples in Python
 by Michael Stueben

 ```